 (g) The fees and costs referred to in subsection 70(2) but only to the extent of the realization on the assets eligible thereunder;

 (h) In the case of a bankrupt who became bankrupt before the prescribed date, all indebtedness of the bankrupt under any Act respecting workers’ compensation, under any Act respecting unemployment insurance, or under any provision of the Income Tax Act creating an obligation to pay to Her Majesty amounts already deducted or withheld;

-(i) Claims resulting from injuries to employees of the bankrupt in respect of which the provisions of any Act respecting workers’ compensation do not apply, but only to the extent of money received from persons guaranteeing the bankrupt against damages resulting from those injuries; and
+(i) Claims that result from injuries to employees of the bankrupt in respect of which the provisions of any Act respecting workers’ compensation do not apply, but only to the extent of money received from persons guaranteeing the bankrupt against damages resulting from those injuries; and

 (j) In the case of a bankrupt who became bankrupt before the prescribed date, claims of the Crown not mentioned in paragraphs (a) to (i), in right of Canada or any province, notwithstanding any statutory preference to the contrary.